 I promise it’s as good, if not better, than anything you’d get at a 5 star restaurant!

 Happy Valentines Day Friends!
-I hope your day is filled with love, happiness, and this yummy french toast!
+I hope your day is filled with love, happiness, and this yummy Very Berry Amaretto French toast!

 Hugs from my Nest to Yours!

 - French Toast: